HersyaDev11/HersyaDev11/README.md

-<p align="left">Hi there! i'm Yosep Firano La Ngari, a dynamic and dedicated Computer Science student with a passion for continual learning.
-Proficient in web development and adept at navigating the complexities of cloud computing, particularly with the Google Cloud Platform.
-Certified as an Associate Cloud Engineer on Google Cloud and Alibaba Cloud.
-Known for quickly mastering new concepts and technologies.
-Experienced in PHP and Node.JS, with a strong foundation in web development principles, Machine Learning, & Deep Learning.</p>
+<p align="left">I’m Hersya Yudina, a passionate and adaptive Fullstack Developer with a strong Computer Science background and a relentless drive for building impactful digital solutions.
+I specialize in crafting seamless web applications from frontend to backend using modern technologies like React, Vue.js, Node.js, and Laravel.

+My development workflow is strengthened by cloud experience, particularly with Google Cloud Platform and Alibaba Cloud, and I hold certifications as an Associate Cloud Engineer.
+I'm quick to learn new stacks, frameworks, and methodologies, which empowers me to deliver scalable and robust applications.

+With solid experience in both relational and NoSQL databases, RESTful APIs, and CI/CD pipelines, I bring efficiency and innovation into every project.
+Beyond coding, I value clean architecture, performance optimization, and collaborative development.</p>

 ###